iammatthewward/notes/javascript/angular.md

 * Add the follwing script within the 'scripts' section of the `package.json` file: `"protractor": "./node_modules/protractor/bin/protractor"`

 ### Running tests
-* In their own terminal tabs, run the following commands to run the Selenium and Karma servers:
+* To run tests (using Protractor and Karma), the following need to be running and open (in their own terminal tab):
+  * Run the http server: `npm run start`
-  * `npm run webdriver-manager start`
+  * Run the Selenium server: `npm run webdriver-manager start`
-  * ``
-* In a separate terminal tab, use the following to run your tests: `npm run protractor test/protractor.conf.js`.
+* In a third terminal tab, run the following to run tests:
+  * Run Karma tests: `karma start test/karma.conf.js`
+  * Run Protractor tests: `npm run protractor test/protractor.conf.js`

 * Create an `app/js` directory

 TBC: http://stackoverflow.com/questions/894860/set-a-default-parameter-value-for-a-javascript-function